marijnh/Eloquent-JavaScript/06_object.md

 {{index inheritance}}

-The operator will see through inherited types.
-A `SymmetricMatrix` is an instance of `Matrix`.
-The operator can be applied to standard constructors like `Array`.
+The operator will see through inherited types so a `SymmetricMatrix` is an instance of `Matrix`.
+The operator can also be applied to standard constructors like `Array`.
 Almost every object is an instance of `Object`.

 ## Summary

 So objects do more than just hold their own properties.
 They have prototypes, which are other objects.
-They will act as if they have properties they don't have as long as their prototype has that property.
+They'll act as if they have properties they don't have as long as their prototype has that property.
 Simple objects have `Object.prototype` as their prototype.

 Constructors, which are functions whose names usually start with a capital letter, can be used with the `new` operator to create new objects.
-The new object's prototype will be the object found in the `prototype` property of the constructor function.
+The new object's prototype will be the object found in the `prototype` property of the constructor.
 You can make good use of this by putting the properties that all values of a given type share into their prototype.
-The `class` notation provides a clear way to define a constructor and its prototype.
+There's a `class` notation that provides a clear way to define a constructor and its prototype.

 You can define getters and setters to secretly call methods every time